 Bachelor's Degree Program

 Find your voice, tell your story and earn your communication degree from a personal, interactive program.
 UAF’s interdisciplinary approach to communication and emphasis on real-world learning and small-class environments ensures you’ll develop the wide variety of skills needed for the professions of today and the future.
+If you choose, you can concentrate your communication degree in Dispute Resolution or Indigenous Dispute Resolution.

 Work closely with experienced faculty on specialized projects.
 Gain support and knowledge through resources like our UAF Speaking Center.
 Get career experience and build your résumé through our student-run newspaper, The Polaris, or our student newscast, Nanook News.